delftdata/espa-autoscaling/results/st2/final_results/README.md

 ### run-6d-parallel
 Run-6d-parallel finished executing on 05/10/2022 and therby finished the remaining experiments excluding HPA.
 Just as run-6a-parallel, run-6b-parallel and run-6c-parallel this run was performed with a parallelsim of 1 experiment a time.

+### run-6e-parallel
+As previous runs excluded the HPA autoscaler due to technical reasons, this run soly executed the experiments involving the autoscaler.
+Experiments were performed with parallelism 3.
+For completeness, q3_HPA_90 was repeated in this run.